Introduction

 |

-detergent solutions used for testing are at the upper limits
+the detergent solutions are at the upper limits recommended by the

 of BetterBottle carboys can usually be accomplished in under an hour